3ilence/MyBlog/README.md

 # MyBlog
-a blog website developed by springboot+mybatis+thymeleaf
+> a blog website developed by springboot+mybatis+thymeleaf

+## how to make it work?

+> just run it as a sprintboot project in IDEAL

 ```xml
     <select id="findCategoryList" parameterType="Map" resultMap="BaseResultMap">
         select